 One of the best, and certainly the least used of the genealogical sources for Canton Vaud is the terriers, compilations of feudal obligations relating to land.
 The terriers, often of a type called "grosses de reconnaissances", were used right up to the end of the feudal system, which occurred officially in the new Canton of Vaud in 1804.
-The Archives Cantonales Vaudoises (ACV) and FamilySearch.org have just announced (May, 2009) a project to digitize the terriers—eventually, all 4,300 volumes, approximately 1.6 million images—and make them available on the internet.
-The Cercle Vaudois de Généalogie has posted an announcement regarding the project.
-It will probably be at least two years before genealogists will be able to use the images over the internet, but it is not too soon to learn something about these records.
+In May, 2009, the Archives Cantonales Vaudoises (ACV) and FamilySearch.org announced a project to digitize the terriers—eventually, all 4,300 volumes, approximately 1.6 million images—and make them available on the internet.
+The Cercle Vaudois de Généalogie posted an announcement regarding the project.
+In June, 2011, the first results of this project were added to the FamilySearch.org web site.
+At the present time, images from some of the terriers are available.
+The images are not yet indexed.
+Even though the project has a long way to go, it is not too soon to learn something about these records.

 Why are the terriers important?
 They are simply the best source for genealogical information in the feudal era, second only to the church records (available on microfilm through the Family History Library as well as at the ACV).
 When your research leads you back to a time when the church records do not provide the clues you need, the next place you should look is the terriers.
 In my opinion, the terriers are even more helpful than the records of the notaries (also on microfilm through the Family History Library and at the ACV), because most of the terriers have a simple index or table of contents ("Répertoire"), and a much greater fraction of the terriers seem to have survived, compared with the registers of the notaries.
 Also, the terriers, unlike any other resource in the Pays de Vaud, usually give the history of ownership of each parcel of land, in a way that often gives two or three generations of genealogy, and sometimes as many as five or six generations.